 Visual inspection using quantile-quantile plots as well as applying Shapiro-Wilk tests for normality [85] suggest that none of the scores obtained using questionnaire scales are normally distributed, requiring non-parametric tests to test for potential differences.
 Consequently, we evaluated all questionnaire scales using a Wilcoxon rank sum test [86] comparing the scores between the two models and five sessions, respectively.
 We also applied Bonferroni correction [87] with the Wilcoxon rank sum test to avoid false positives in our multiple statistical hypotheses testing.
-Subjective measures from questionnaires, as described in Section 4.5 are discussed in more detail below, followed by a brief analysis of each model's classification accuracy.
-For the remainder of the paper, we term the finetuning model as FT, the few-shot incremental learning (FSIL) model CBCL, as CBCL, and the batch learning model as JT.
+The analysis of each model's accuracy is discussed below, followed by the discussion of subjective measures from questionnaires, as described in Section 4.6.
+For the remainder of the paper, we term the finetuning model as FT (theoretically suffers from forgetting), the few-shot incremental learning (FSIL) model CBCL (SOTA model designed for FSIL to mitigate forgetting), as CBCL, and the batch learning model as JT (theoretical upper bound for continual learning that retrains on the data of previous sessions).